Residents can now recycle paper and cardboard 24/7 at three locations: O’Fallon City Hall, the Renaud Center and the O’Fallon Justice Center!

 Your cooperation is required in order to help us maintain our affordable rates.

 The City of O’Fallon is now partnered with the City of St. Peters for recycling.
-As a result, the following rules are now in place for recycling in O'Fallon:
+Here is what you need to know about O'Fallon's recycling program:

 Allowed for curbside pickup

-O’Fallon’s new curbside recycling program only pickS up the following items:
+O’Fallon’s curbside recycling program only pickS up the following items:

 - Glass bottles and jars